voutilad/neo4j-spark-connector/doc/README.md

 # Local Development

-In order to locally preview the Neo4j Spark connector documentation built with Antora do the following steps:
+In order to locally preview the Neo4j Connector for Apache Spark documentation built with Antora do the following steps:

 - open a terminal window and be sure to be at the root of the project
 - run the following command: `cd doc`